yeekom/VoRalra/README.md

 - **And more to come, if you have a feature you want me to add just lmk**

+# To do list
+- [ ] Making a setting page so you can disable features you dont want.

 # Known incompatibilies
 <details>
   <summary>Expand</summary>